okx-code/rankupbook/src/Text-Templating/Formatting.md

 `money` | Formats result to be ###,###.##. | `{{ rank.requirement('money').total \| money }}`
 `simple` | Formats result to be whole numbers. | `{{ rank.requirement('xp-level').total \| simple }}`

-Using filters is recommended for displaying any non-integer number to a player, otherwise the formatting may not be as desired (for example you can get something like 0.2000000001 or 4.0).
+Using filters is recommended for displaying any non-integer number, otherwise the formatting may be too exact (for example, `0.2000000001` or `4.0`).
 The `simple` filter is recommended for most use cases.